 RAW MATERIALS OF ACTIVATED CARBON

 There are different types of activated carbons, each with its specific properties.
-It is made of many different raw materials that have high carbon content, for example:
+It is made of many different raw materials that have a high carbon content, for example:

 - Mineral carbon